How to create your own personal Networking Group

 Your Own Personal Network Group

-Think of the final outcome of creating your own personal network group where the prospects are pre-sold on your opportunity and products.
+Think of the final outcome of creating your own personal networking group where the prospects are pre-sold on your opportunity and products.
 One good pre-sold prospect is worth a hundred purchased low quality leads from a lead generation company.

-A personal network group is where you have people who want to establish relationships with other people in order to do business with them.
+A personal networking group is where you have people who want to establish relationships with other people in order to do business with them.
 Their customers buy things, not just what the business sells.
 So by building a personal network group, you can recommend their customers do business not only with you but with other members of the group.

 Sorting through hundreds of leads from a lead generation company takes time.
 Sometimes referrals are low-quality and don’t produce relationships.